 Welfare condition is pretty simple.
 Some factory farmed animals are treated worse than others.
 More specifically, there is a pretty clear consensus, both among animal activists and animal husbandry experts, that cows are generally given a much better life than chickens.
 You can see below a picture of cows in a feedlot (one of the worst stages of their life) vs the chickens (the default for almost all of their life).
 The conditions in the chicken situation are much worse (indoors, higher density, higher bird on bird aggression) basically across the board.
 You can imagine that if you had to choose to be a factory farmed chicken or a factory farmed cow you would definitely pick cow.

 Size of the Animal

 The results are that considerably more chickens are eaten by each person and consumed in the world as a whole.
-The below charts show the very strong impact that chicken has relative to other land based animals.
-Sadly, these charts do not include fish, but if they did they would dwarf even the chicken numbers.
+The below chart shows the very strong impact that chicken has relative to other land based animals.
 Broadly, the smaller the animal, the more eaten for the same number of calories, thus many more fish and chickens are eaten over cows or pigs.

 What it Means

 The ethical implication of all this data is that if you are reducing the amount of meat you eat, the best thing to do would be to give up chicken, fish, and eggs instead of the more traditional path of giving up red meat first, or becoming a pescetarian.
 It also means that animal activists should be careful about encouraging changes, such as reducing red meat, as these sorts of changes might result in more chicken and fish being consumed and more animals being harmed.Instead they should consider focusing on interventions such as corporate campaigns on behalf of smaller animals such as birds or fish.